smooshkid/KQL/IOCs/sus-browser-extensions.md

-# known malicious browser extensions and/or compromised extensions
+# Known malicious browser extensions and/or compromised extensions

 ```